SanniClara/Machine_Learning_creating_audiobooks/README.md

 ## Contributing

 Any pull requests are very welcome.
 There is one problem that i'm hoping to solve with the community.
-The problem ist that i still can't pass on .txt files to the Google API.
+The problem is, that i still can't pass on .txt files to the Google API.
 It either has to do with async function or the content of the txt file.
 I'm open for help. :)

 Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

 Google Cloud Platform